 Now we return to the question: What is becoming?
-Becoming, as such, is described against the background of the concept development that earlier was described fully and with reference to a few contributions from developmental psychology.
-Efforts also are made to outline a child's own share as well as that of adults, including teachers, in this actualization of becoming.
-Hopefully, the anticipated critique of the concept of development is clear.
-At the same time, the connection between becoming and developing [development] is discussed regarding the share of heredity and environment that has been discussed.
-The intention is to present briefly and concisely what is meant by becoming as viewed in its pedagogical nd psychopedagogical contexts.
-However, before proceeding to this it is mentioned that the psychopedagogical perspective used in this work, and that was discussed in detail in chapter II, is examined more thoroughly in section 3.2.
+Becoming as such, is described against the background of the concept development, discussed earlier, with reference to a few contributions from developmental psychology.
+Efforts also are made to outline a child's own share, as well as that of adults, including teachers, during a child's becoming.
+Hopefully the anticipated critique of the concept of development is clear.
+At the same time, the connection between becoming and developing

+[development] regarding the share of heredity and environment is discussed.
+Now the aim is to present a brief and concise discussion of what is meant by becoming, as viewed in its pedagogical and psychopedagogical contexts.
+However, before doing this, the psychopedagogical perspective discussed in detail in chapter II, is examined more thoroughly in section 3.2.

-A few years ago in South Africa exponents of fundamental pedagogics (See Landman and his collaborators), indicated that becoming is an elevation.
-They also state that this elevation is one of meaning and dialogue in a child's becoming adult.
-The psychopedagogical question regarding this elevation in level of meaning has been stated in chapter II and the question is, how is this elevation in level, as elevation in meaning, realized in a child's becoming adult?
+A few years ago in South Africa, exponents of fundamental pedagogics (See Landman and his collaborators), indicate that becoming is an elevation in the meaning of and dialogue with the world, as a child becomes adult.
+The psychopedagogical question regarding this elevation is considered in chapter II in terms of the question, how is this elevation in level, as elevation in meaning, realized in a child's becoming adult?
 In other words, how is this level elevation realized via a child actualizing his/her psychic life?

-Also, what share does the child him/herself have in this level elevation as well as what is the role of the adults?
-Another question is what is the place of heredity in this elevation of level if any?
+Also, what share does a child him/herself have in this level elevation, as well as what is the role of an adult?
+Another question is what is the place of heredity in this elevation of level?
 The same question is raised regarding the claims of developmental psychology regarding environmental influences on this level elevation in a child's becoming adult.

 In summary, this primarily involves a pedagogical perspective on the concept of becoming.
-More specifically it is about a psychopedagogical perspective on the actualization of becoming but now viewed as the actualization of a child's psychic life-ineducation.
-The view is held that a child is not someone who simply develops, i.e., who is handed over to growth processes and maturation factors on the one hand, and environmental factors on the other hand.
-Thus, a child is not a plant or an animal that also is subject to hereditary and environmental factors and influences, the latter of which means optimum growth conditions determined by internal and external factors.
-Level elevation, also called dialogue and meaning elevation, is an elevation to a higher level in a child's becoming adult.
-Dialogue elevation is an increase in level of dialogue or conversation that a child has with his/her world, including his/her parents, teachers and others.
-This dialogue elevation also indicates an elevation in the conversation a child has with the things he/she encounters or interacts with.
-This also is called an elevation-in-communication, i.e., in the dialogue between child and world.
-This conversation is a child's response to an appeal that goes out to him/her from the world.
+More specifically, it is about a psychopedagogical perspective on the actualization of becoming, but now viewed as the actualization of a child's psychic life-ineducating.
+The view is held that a child is not someone who simply develops, i.e., who is handed over to growth processes and maturation factors, on the one hand, and environmental factors, on the other hand.
+Thus, a child, unlike a plant or an animal, is not merely subjected to hereditary and environmental factors and influences, i.e., growth conditions determined by internal and external factors.
+Level elevation in dialogue and meaning is an elevation in a child's becoming adult to a higher level.
+Dialogue elevation is an increase in level of a child's dialoguing or conversing with his/her world, including his/her parents, teachers, others, and things he/she encounters or interacts with.
+This conversation is a child's response to the appeals going out to him/her from the world.

-In this connection, such conversation or dialogue with the world does not take place with respect to nothing, but always regarding something, i.e., content.
-In the broadest sense, this content is known as cultural content since it is slices representative of the world around him/her.
-Also, a child continually is conversing with the world in which he/she stands and, in this sense, dialogue elevation is an elevation of his/her conversation with the content of reality.
-In a school situation, this content is presented through the different subjects, also known as syllabi or curricula that a child must master.
+Such dialoguing with the world always occurs regarding something, i.e., content.
+In the broadest sense, this content is cultural content since it is representative of the world around him/her.
+In a school situation, this content is presented through the different subjects, syllabi, or curricula a child must master.
+Thus, while becoming adult, he/she attributes more multiple and higher meanings to the content of reality.